valancej/AKS-Anchore-Engine/README.md

-# Installing Anchore Engine on Azure Kubernetes Service cluster with Helm
+# Installing Anchore Engine on an Azure Kubernetes Service cluster with Helm

 ## Introduction